Ray Ventrone

-Raymond "Bubba" Ventrone (/vɛnˈtroʊn/; born October 21, 1982) is a former American football safety and coach who is the assistant head coach and special teams coordinator for the Cleveland Browns of the National Football League (NFL).
-He was signed by the Patriots as an undrafted free agent in 2005.
-He played college football at Villanova.
+Raymond "Bubba" Ventrone (/vɛnˈtroʊn/; born October 21, 1982) is an American professional football coach and former player who is the assistant head coach and special teams coordinator for the Cleveland Browns of the National Football League (NFL).
+He played in the NFL as a safety.

-“Bubba” Ventrone was also a member of the New York Jets, Cleveland Browns, and San Francisco 49ers.
+Ventrone played college football for the Villanova Wildcats and was signed by the New England Patriots as an undrafted free agent in 2005.
+He was also a member of the New York Jets, Cleveland Browns, and San Francisco 49ers.
 After a ten-year career as a player, Ventrone joined the Patriots coaching staff as assistant coach - special teams in March 2015, and was announced as the special teams coach of the Colts on February 15, 2018.

-Early years
+Early life

 Ventrone received the nickname "Bubba" from his father as a child.
 As a seventh grader, Ventrone and two of his friends founded the Nathan S. Arenson Fund for Pancreatic Cancer Research, which supports research into pancreatic cancer at the University of Pittsburgh.

-Ventrone attended Chartiers Valley High School in Bridgeville, Pennsylvania where he played football and holds records in track and field.
+Ventrone attended Chartiers Valley High School in Bridgeville, Pennsylvania, where he played football and holds records in track and field.
 He was a three-time All-Conference player and a Second-team All-State as a senior.

 Ventrone has a younger brother, Ross Ventrone, who in 2010 signed as an undrafted free agent with the Patriots.
 He last played for the Pittsburgh Steelers in 2016.